ronaldteo/Diabetic-Prediction-SC1015-DataScience-Project/README.md

 * We learnt how to utilize the data science pipeline to guide us in the project.
 * Resampling method to make the data balanced.
 * Selecting the right visualisation that can give the best representation and tells the most about the data.
-* Logistic regression and random forest tree whereby we understand the model and implement them in dataset.
+* K-Nearest Neighbour and random forest tree whereby we understand the model and implement them in dataset.
+* Get a clearer picture on how to evaluate the models we have created
 * How to interpret and gather insights based on the results.
 * Collaborating in GitHub
 * Get to experience first-hand of teamworking in a data science project which replicates what it may be like in the working industry.